sarikayadav27/Happy-Birthday-/README.md

-# Happy Birthday GUI
+🎉 Happy Birthday Web Page 🎂

-A colorful and fun Happy Birthday greeting built with HTML and CSS.
+A fun and colorful web page that displays a Happy Birthday greeting using HTML and CSS.
+Perfect for beginners learning web development and creating personalized greetings.

-## Features
+Features

-- Animated birthday greeting
-- Responsive design
-- Easy to customize
+🎨 Colorful text and backgrounds

+✨ Simple CSS animations (bouncing text, floating balloons)

+📐 Centered and responsive layout

+🎈 Decorative elements like balloons, confetti, and cake

+How to Use

+Clone or download the repository:

+git clone <your-repo-link>

+Open index.html in your web browser.

+Enjoy and share the birthday greeting!

 Technologies Used

-HTML
+HTML – Structure of the page

-CSS
+CSS – Styling and animations

-Author
-Sarika Yadav